epfl-ada/ada-2023-project-adaroundtheworld2023/notebooks/README.md

 [link](https://drive.google.com/file/d/1PjfwmkkRfuZohk9vpbWSFpmOnOm2DQpz/view?usp=sharing)
 and extract it to `data/raw`.

-## Download Embeddings
+### Embeddings

-If you're on Linux based system, you can use the bash script below to download embeddings to `data/embeddings/plots/`.
+You can use the bash script below to download embeddings to `data/embeddings/plots/`.
 If no arguments are passed, the whole dataset will be downloaded.
 Alternatively, you can specify the decades and for example download the last two decades with: